- Living in a privileged time

 Feast of Booths #2.
 The 15th of the seventh month occurs at full moon.
 This was when the sacred month had attained its full strength.

 Feast of Booths #3.
-The Feast of Booths follows five days after the Day of Atonement, after the sin of Israel has been removed and its covenant relation to El Yisrael is restored.
-In the near future, at the end of the seven year Great Tribulation period, on the Day of Atonement (Yom Kippur), all Israel will acknowledge Yeshua to be Israel’s True Messiah.
-At that time all of our people will look on Yeshua: “Whom they have pierced and they will mourn for Him, as one mourns for an only son, and they will weep bitterly over Him, like the bitter weeping over a first-born” (Zechariah 12:10).
+The Festival of Booths follows five days after the Day of Atonement, after the sin of Israel has been removed and its covenant relation to El Yisrael is restored.
+In the near future, at the end of the seven year Great Tribulation period, on the Day of Atonement (Yom Kippur), all Israel will acknowledge Yeshua to be Israel’s True (Real) Messiah.
+At that time all of our people will look on Yeshua (Zechariah 12:10):

-At this time Messiah Yeshua will come out of the heavenly temple with His glorified saints and holy angels to save the remaining Jewish populace from complete annihilation by an anti-Semitic global leader who will rule the whole world (a foreshadowing of this event is found in the Scroll of Esther).
-After overthrowing the government of the False Messiah, the True Messiah will set up His Kingdom rule on earth from His world capital city which will be located in Jerusalem.
+At this time Messiah Yeshua will come out of the heavenly temple with His glorified kedoshim (holy ones) and holy angels to save the remaining Jewish populace from complete annihilation by an anti-semitic (hare-filled) global leader who will rule the whole world (a foreshadowing of this event is found in the Scroll of Esther).
+Upon returning to earth the Real Messiah will order the false messiah (world ruler) to be thrown alive into the lake of fire (the permanent hell), then he will set up his kingdom rule on earth from his capital city of Jerusalem.

 Messiah is the Bridegroom of Israel:

-As the Bridegroom of Israel (Eternal High Priest; cf. Psalm 110) the Messiah will declare the sins of Israel atoned for, announce Jubilee, order the safe return of all Jews to Israel, allot lands to the returning Jews (according to their tribal ancestry) and arrange for the immediate celebration of the Feast of Booths.
-This time of unprecedented celebration will mark the beginning of the 1,000 year (millennial) reign of Messiah Yeshua and the commencement of all His people rejoicing in the Holy Land in His fulfillment of all the Promises of the Torah (referred to as the restoration of Israel).
-To expedite this time of out poured grace on His people, Yeshua will order the Gentile nations to arrange the speedy return of all the Jewish people to the liberated land of Israel.
+As the Bridegroom of Israel (Eternal High Priest; God’s proxy – cf. Psalm 110) the Messiah (in accordance with the commandment of the LORD his God and our God) will declare the sins of Israel atoned for, announce Jubilee, order the safe return of all Jews to Israel, allot lands to the returning Jews (according to our tribal ancestry) and arrange for the immediate celebration of the Feast of Booths.
+This time of unprecedented celebration will mark the beginning of the 1,000 year (millennial) reign of the Conquering Messiah Yeshua ben David ben Judah and the commencement of all our people (Israel) rejoicing in the Holy Land in his fulfillment of all the Promises of the Torah; referred to as the restoration of Israel (the restitution of all things).
+To expedite this time of out-poured grace (God’s favor, kindness) on his people, Yeshua will order the Gentile nations to arrange the speedy return of all the Jewish people of the world to the liberated land of Israel.
 With these near future events in mind let’s study Malachi 4:5-6: